GET YOUR FIRST TREATMENT KIT FOR FREE get started

 Which dark spot remover should I use?

 There are two main types of dark spot removers.
-The first type of dark spot remover contains hydroquinone (typically 2%) as the main active ingredient, along with a retinoid and an anti-inflammatory agent.
+The first type of dark spot remover contains Hydroquinone (typically 2%) as the main active ingredient, along with a retinoid and an anti-inflammatory agent.
 These very effective dark spot removers can be purchased in the USA without a prescription.
-Unfortunately, outside of the USA, hydroquinone requires a doctor's prescription.
+Unfortunately, outside of the USA, Hydroquinone requires a doctor's prescription.

-The main active ingredient in the second type of dark spot remover is Arbutin, a precursor of hydroquinone that does not require a doctor's prescription.
+The main active ingredient in the second type of dark spot remover is Arbutin, a precursor of Hydroquinone that does not require a doctor's prescription.
 A formulation of Arbutin combined with retinol, AHAs, and BHAs has proven highly effective in treating dark spots and uneven skin tones.

 What is Arbutin?